by Chris Woodford. Last updated: May 14, 2020.

 The most sophisticated (and expensive) prostheses are myoelectric.
 They use electrodes to sense muscular impulses in the residual limb (or elsewhere on the patient's body); electronic control systems detect those signals and amplify them to power electric motors that operate the prosthetic limb as though it were real.
 In other words, the patient thinks "I want to move my arm," their brain stimulates muscles in the residual arm, the electronic system commands the electric motors to move and the prosthetic limb shifts accordingly.

-Right: A much more sophisticated prosthetic arm and hand.
-This ultra-sophisticated i-LIMB™, made by Touch Bionics, has five working fingers that give good enough grip to pick up marbles.
+Photo: A much more sophisticated prosthetic arm and hand.
+This ultra-sophisticated i-limb™, made by Touch Bionics (now a part of Össur), has five working fingers that give good enough grip to pick up marbles.
 Photo by Charmain Z. Brackett courtesy of US Army.

 Learning to live with a new limb